 2. Health Systems

-Several provider groups (four health systems and two research consortiums) have also embarked on using the Datavant technology to de-identify and connect external real-world data to their existing patient data for health system research and care performance analysis.
+Several provider groups (four health systems and two research consortiums) are also using Datavant technology to de-identify and connect external real-world data to patient data for health system research and healthcare performance analysis.

 3. Registry Data